“For ye have not received the spirit of bondage again to fear;

 Contemplations:

-1. Lord, I see that you used the common languages of your day – both Aramaic and Greek – when you modeled the Lord’s Prayer for your disciples.
-Your example causes us to think that across all nations and all people we have a common way to pray “Our Father.
+1. Praying “Our Father.”
+Lord, I see that You used the common languages of Your day—both Aramaic and Greek—when You modeled the Lord’s Prayer for Your disciples.
+Your example reminds me that across all nations and peoples there is a way to pray, “Our Father.”

-1. As I think about the Lord’s Prayer and the word “abba” – and how Paul uses it in Romans in the context of salvation which is available to both Jews and Gentiles alike – I can see why you too, Lord Jesus, used both a Greek word that signifies father for the Gentiles as well as an Aramaic word that signifies father for the Jews.
+2. For both Jews and Gentiles.
+As I think about the Lord’s Prayer and the word “abba” and how Paul uses it in Romans in the context of salvation, which is for both Jews and Gentiles, I can see why You, Lord Jesus, used both a Greek word for “father” for Gentiles and an Aramaic word for “father” for Jews.

 Further References for Romans 8:15: